Why We Gather: Part I

 Clues from Anthropology

-Maybe it’s a stretch, but I believe one way to understand why Christians gather is to understand why humans gather.
-After all, the Lord designed us to be social.
+Maybe it’s a stretch, but I believe one way to understand why Christians gather is to understand why all humans gather.
+After all, the Lord designed humanity to be social.
 He could have just as easily created us to be solitary creatures, perfectly independent from each other.
 But he didn’t.
-He created us to gather in communities.
-Of course, sin and the Fall maligned our gathering instincts, giving us less than noble reasons to gather (i.e., conducting war, engaging in organized crime, subjugating weaker societies, etc.).
-But deep within us is the drive to be with other humans.
+He created us to gather in communities and do things together.
+Of course, sin and the Fall maligned our gathering instincts, giving us less than noble reasons to gather (such as conducting war, engaging in organized crime, subjugating weaker societies, etc.).
+But deep within us is the drive to be with and do things with other humans.

 This drive has been recognized and studied by secular anthropologists and social scientists.
 Their research tells us that humans gather several reasons.
 These include:

-• The need to belong.
-There is something inside of every human that causes them to want to be a part of something bigger than themselves.
+• The need to belong: There is something inside of every human that causes them to want to be a part of something bigger than themselves.
 We want to feel valued and accepted as part of a group as we contribute to its purpose.
-This explains why things like social organizations and even membership in gangs has such draw.
+This explains why things like social organizations, being a part of a military unit, and even membership in gangs and terrorist organizations have such draw.

 • A desire to share experiences.
 People gather to share their common experiences.
 This not only includes doing things with others, but also talking to others outside the group about the things they experienced.
 By telling the story of our own experiences, we bring others into that experience.

 Note that while any of these reasons could be corrupted, they are neither inherently corrupt nor the result of corruption.
 It’s as though these desires were placed in our hearts as part of the Lord’s original design.
 But since the Fall, we’ve struggled to satisfy them.
-We have worried about our security, struggle for assistance, pursue unsatisfying relationships, and join civic organizations in the hope of satisfying a need to belong.
-But as a new creation (2 Cor.
-5:17), the Lord has given us the means and ability to live our lives consistent with our anthropological design which is most fully realized in a gathering of believers under Christ.
+We worry about safety, struggle for the help we need, and pursue unsatisfying relationships in the hope of satisfying these needs.

-• Work toward shared goals (since mankind’s greatest endeavor is to leverage our individual strengths to demonstrate, embody, and proclaim the Kingdom),
+• Work toward shared goals (since mankind’s greatest endeavor is to leverage our individual strengths to demonstrate, embody, and proclaim the Kingdom–1 Cor.
+12:21-27),

-• Support and encouraging one another (since our support and encouragement comes from the love that Christ has given us to share),
+• Support and encouraging one another (since our support and encouragement comes from the love that Christ has given us to share–1 Thes.
+5:11),

-• Attain the highest sense of belonging (since humanity’s highest call is to serve the True King by advancing His Eternal Purpose), and
+• Attain the highest sense of belonging (since humanity’s highest call is to serve the True King by advancing His Eternal Purpose–Eph.
+3:11-12), and

-• Share experiences with other brothers and sisters (by learning from one another as we pursue the Lord together).
+• Share experiences with other brothers and sisters (by learning from one another as we pursue the Lord together–Rom.
+15:14).

 • If Christians were free to gather in a way that aligned with the Lord’s communal design, what would their gatherings look like?